How to Change Your Thrift Savings Plan Address: A Step-by-Step Guide

 American Express is an advertiser on The Military Wallet.
 Terms Apply to American Express benefits and offers.

 Separated from Federal service?
 Then you are responsible for notifying the TSP about any changes to your account or personal information.
 To do this, you can complete Form TSP-9, Change in Address for a Separated Participant.
-You can get a copy of the form from the link provided, or by calling the ThriftLine.
-It is a one page form and should only take about 5 minutes to complete.
+You can get a copy of the form at the provided link or by calling the ThriftLine at 1-877-968-3778 (1-TSP-YOU-FRST).
+It is a one-page form and should only take about 5 minutes to complete.
 The other way to change your address is via the Thrift Savings Plan website.
-Log into your account, visit the My Account: Profile Settings section and change your address.
+Log in to your account, visit the My Account: Profile Settings section, and change your address.

-Mail or fax your Form TSP-9: Once you complete your form send it to the following address or fax number:
+Mail or fax your Form TSP-9: Once you complete your form, send it to the following address or fax number:

 Thrift Savings Plan